ucfopen/Materia/README.md

 It's important to note that UCF maintains an instance of Materia for the UCF community, but it cannot grant access to users of other institutions.
 External institutions are welcome to host their own copy of Materia, and interested parties should contact their IT and distance learning department(s) about making Materia available to their students.
 We also welcome questions and inquiries on the UCF Open Slack discussion linked above.

+## Widgets & Associated Repositories

+While casual references to _Materia_ typically involve both the platform and its associated ecosystem of widgets, this repository only includes the Materia platform itself.
+Additional open-source repositories associated with Materia include:

+- Most first-party widgets authored by UCF.
+These can be found by searching for "widget" under the UCFOpen GitHub organization or visiting the [Materia Widget Gallery](https://ucfopen.github.io/materia-widget-gallery/).
+- The [Materia Widget Developer Kit (MWDK)](https://github.com/ucfopen/Materia-Widget-Dev-Kit).
+This is a required dependency of all widgets and includes a built-in express server and webpack configs for rapid in-situ development of widgets.
+- [Materia-Theme-UCF](https://github.com/ucfopen/Materia-Theme-UCF).
+This is a FuelPHP module that allows for overrides of certain views (login, help pages) with institution-specific variants.

 ## Installation

 Materia is configured to use Docker containers in production environments, orchestrated through docker compose, though other orchestration frameworks could potentially be used instead.
 While it may be possible to deploy Materia without Docker, we **do not recommend doing so**.